shakasom/Deep-Learning-for-Satellite-Imagery/README.md

 # Deep-Learning-for-Satellite-Imagery

-This repository holds some personal projects in applying deep learning to satellite imagery(Remote Sensing).
+This repository holds some personal projects in applying deep learning to satellite imagery/Remote Sensing.
 My interest is in Land Cover/Land use applications and object detecion.

-## Land Cover

-## Land Use Classification
+## Land Use / Land Cover Classification
 1. Austin Zoning Satellite Images - How to classify the zoning of satellite pictures of the city of Austin?

 ![Zoning Code Sample](https://github.com/shakasom/Deep-Learning-for-Satellite-Imagery/blob/master/zoning.png)